michaelpetersubc/documentation/Econ306/outline.md

 You can install jupyterlab on your own computer.
 I have found the best way to do it is to use conda.
 For example, for windows [https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html).
 You can find the installation instructions for mac and linux easily by looking it up.
 Conda will create and environment in which you can install software for your own user account so you won't need root access and won't have to worry about messing up your system files.

 Grading is traditional.
-There will likely be three assignments, due dates tba.
+There will be 4-6 assignments, due dates tba.
 Assignments will be posted in the announcements channel on discord.
 You will need to hand in completed versions of the assignments, then you will be expected to correct your assignment and resubmit your corrected versions one week later.
 You will hand in the assignments through discord.

 The assignments won't be graded in the traditional way.
 The ta will verify that you have completed them.
 Then after the answers are explained in tutorial, the ta will check to make sure you have updated your answers correctly the following week.